Host a Camp

 General Program Guidelines for Grant Winners

-- Utilize NBT branded curricula and marketing materials (to be provided by NBT).
+- Utilize NBT-branded curriculum guide and marketing materials (to be provided by NBT).

 - Promote NBT on the college website (logos to be provided).